-2.1 The underlying notion of society
+2.1.
+The underlying notion of society

-At the core of this approach is an extended notion of property rights which goes beyond the legal ownership rights and comprehends "the sanctioned behavioral relations among men that arise from the existence of goods and pertain to their use" (Furubotn/Pejovich, 1974, 3).
+At the core of this approach is an extended notion of property rights which goes beyond the legal ownership rights and comprehends "the sanctioned behavioural relations among men that arise from the existence of goods and pertain to their use" (Furubotn/Pejovich, 1974, p.
+3).
+However, it remains doubtful whether this extension of the notion

-This and all following quotes from German texts are translated by the present author.
+$^{\ ^{}}$ This and all following quotes from German texts are translated by the present author.

-This heterogeneity is also demonstrated by the lack of some "authoritative" monographs in this field which is mainly represented by survey articles, such as Leipold's (1978) or the one by Furubotn/Pejovich (1972), or by a collection of readings, such as Furubotn/Pejovich (1974), Manne (1975), and Schenk (1978).
-The growing number of theses (see e.g. Buhbe (1980), Hutter (1979), Ridder-Aab (1980)) does not change substantially this picture.
-An additional problem is the difficulty of separating property rights analysis from related lines of thought such as the Chicago School headed by Gary Becker, from the "New Institutional Economics" represented mainly by 0.E.
-Williamson (1975) or from the more recent work of A.O.
-Hirschman (1970); we will touch this problem repeatedly in the following sections of the paper.
+1 This heterogeneity is also demonstrated by the lack of some "authoritative" monographs in this field, which is mainly represented by survey articles, such as Leipold's (1978) or the one by Furubotn/Pejovich (1972), or by a collection of readings, such as Furubotn/Pejovich (1974), Manne (1975), and Schenk (1978).
+The growing number of theses (e. g., Buhbe (1980), Hutter (1979), Ridder-Aab (1980) does not change substantially this picture.
+An additional problem is the difficulty of separating property rights analysis from related lines of thought such as the Chicago School headed by Gary Becker, from the "New Institutional Economics" represented mainly by O. E. Williamson (1975), or from the more recent work of A. O. Hirschman; we will touch on this problem repeatedly in the following sections of the paper.

-However, it remains doubtful whether this extension of the notion of property rights to all possibilities of action given de facto without specific regard to its juridical legitimation by law is in itself a generalization in terms of social science.
-The problem lies in the underlying notion of society: If one shares the particular view of society upon which property rights economics is based, usually only implicit in the assumtions, frequently very apparent in the conclusions - namely that society is reducible to a collection of utility maximizing individuals which regulate their entire conditions of life on the basis of mutual profitability through voluntary and basically bilateral contracts -, then and only then one has no difficulties in accepting this claim of property rights as the basic notion of a new integrated and unifying social science.
+of property rights to all possibilities of action given de facto without specific regard to its juridical legitimation by law is in itself a generalization in terms of social science.
+The problem lies in the underlying notion of society: If one shares the particular view of society upon which property rights economics is based, usually only implicit in the assumptions, frequently very apparent in the conclusions - namely that society is reducible to a collection of utility-maximizing individuals who regulate their entire conditions of life on the basis of mutual profitability through voluntary and basically bilateral contracts -, then and only then one has no difficulties in accepting this claim of property rights as the basic notion of a new integrated and unifying social science.

-One of the consequences of this starting point is a particular view of production as a specific form of exchange: In contrast to Marx's vision of society and social structure as determined by the conditions of production, and in accordance with classical notions of society as a "series of mutual exchanges" (Destutt de Tracy) or as a "collection of trading merchants" (Adam Smith)2, production is only a minor, technical element of society.
-Moreover, both in the theoretical foundation and in the practical applications, production is rather neglected and kept down to the conventional notion of the neoclassical production function - a striking modesty compared with a self-declared claim to a generalization of production theory too.
+One of the consequences of this starting point is a particular view of production as a specific form of exchange: In contrast to Marx's vision of society and social structure as determined by the conditions of production, and in accordance with classical notions of society as a "series of mutual exchanges" (Destutt de Tracy) or as a "collection of trading merchants" (Adam Smith)2, production is only a minor technical element of society.
+Moreover, both in the theoretical foundation and in the practical applications, production is rather neglected and kept down to the conventional notion of the neoclassical production function - a striking modesty compared with the self-declared claim to a generalization of production theory, too.
 This neglect of the production side of the economy becomes very evident in its dealing with the problem of scarcity: Not production of goods to be distributed, but distribution of the produced goods by exchange is seen as the primary solution.
-Exchange, and not the production of goods, is seen as a central mechanism to solve the problem of economic scarcity (cf. Pejovich, 1976, 6).
-Generally both from a historical and a logical standpoint, exchange presupposes production and hence production lends itself as a starting point for solving the problem of scarcity.
-3
+Exchange, and not the production of goods, is seen as a central mechanism for solving the problem of economic scarcity (cf. Pejovich, 1976, p.
+6).
+Generally, both from a historical and a logical standpoint. exchange presupposes production and hence production lends itself as a starting point for solving the problem of scarcity.3